3334gFIOP-school/Computer-Science-Final/README.md

 ## Contributors
 ---
-+ Copilot - what they did: everything
++ Copilot - Helping with using libraries and debugging
 + Person who helped 2 - what they did
 + Person who helped 3 - what they did
 + Person who helped 4 - what they did